Sometimes we include links to online retail stores and sales made through such links may earn us a small commission. For more info, go here.

 One of the biggest issues with the cheaper and larger Razer Core X is how lacking it is in the connectivity department.
 The Razer Core V2 ameliorates this by offering four USB 3.0 ports at the back as well as a Gigabit Ethernet port.
 To connect your display, there’s also a single HDMI, a single DisplayPort, and a single DVI port available.

-Neither of the two Razer Core series of eGPU kits are portable.
+Neither of the two Razer Core series of eGPU kits is portable.
 The premium price tag is a combination of Razer’s reputation (aka Razer tax) and the high-quality Chroma lighting.
 If you have the cash to splurge, this is the eGPU to get.